renikaul/R_workshopsREU/README.md

 ## Workshop 1: Introduction to R, Rstudio and tidyverse
   1. What is the goal of these workshops?
 (John)
   2. Workshop format and expectations
-  2. What is `R` and how is it used for research?
+  3. What is `R` and how is it used for research?
-  3. Interface with Rstudio
-## Workshop 2: Reproducible research with R
-  1. Review
-## Workshop 3: Simulating infectious diseases with R

-## Workshop 4: Data visualization with R

----

-## Module specific skills covered
-  1. What is R and RStudio
+  4. What  RStudio
       - list at least 3 reasons R/RStudio is a useful research tool
       - describe CRAN's function
       - install a package
       - create a variable in R
+      - Interface with Rstudio
+  5. Getting the terminology
-  2. Data Types
+  6. Data Types
       - assigning objects
       - data structure and syntax
       - troubleshooting through Rstudio
       - data subsetting
-  3. Writing your first script
-      - script best practices
+  7. Best practices
-  4. Writing functions
+  8. Writing functions
       - function syntax
       - control statements
       - logic statements

-      which will require the following skills already covered:
-       - data structure
-       - assigning an object
+  9. What to do when you are stuck
+## Workshop 2: Reproducible research with R
+  1. Review making a script
+  2. Function swap
+  3. Reproducible research

-  5. Manipulating and exploring Data
+  4. Manipulating and exploring Data
       - loading data
       - calculate simple stats in base `R`
       - plot function in base `R`